5 Yoga Poses To Help Alleviate Anxiety

-You don't need a class, special yoga clothes or athletic wear to perform these poses.
-All you need is space, dedication and the fearlessness to implement them.
+You don't need a class, special yoga clothes, or athletic wear to perform these poses.
+All you need is space, dedication, and the fearlessness to implement them.
 You can do these five asanas whenever you're feeling anxious, to help ground you back to the present moment.
-Be inspired, be free and be well.
+Be inspired, be free, and be well.

 Child's Pose (Balasana)

-Child's Pose is commonly known as a place of rest in yoga.
+Child's pose is commonly known as a place of rest in yoga.
 Most people use it to relax and regroup in between more challenging asanas during class.
 I've found a lot of comfort in utilizing it to help ease my anxiety symptoms.

 - Exhale as you bow forward allowing your torso to rest on or between your thighs with your forehead on the mat.
-Keeping your arms long and extended, press into your hands keeping your sit bones on your heels.
+Keeping your arms long and extended, press into your hands keeping your sitz bones on your heels.

-Hold this pose for as long as you need to.
+- Hold this pose for as long as you need to.
 When finished, slowly use your hands to walk your torso upright and sit back on your heels.

 Tree Pose (Vrikasana)

-Tree Pose is fundamental in easing anxiety.
-By implementing basic standing balances, you promote concentration, focus and awareness, with the intention of taking your mind away from anxiety and placing your attention on your physical self.
+Tree pose is fundamental in easing anxiety.
+By implementing basic standing balances, you promote concentration, focus, and awareness, with the intention of taking your mind away from anxiety and placing your attention on your physical self.

-When not in a yoga class, I often practice Tree Pose whenever I find myself standing for an extended period of time, like while waiting for the train or standing in line at the grocery store.
+When not in a yoga class, I often practice tree pose whenever I find myself standing for an extended period of time, like while waiting for the train or standing in line at the grocery store.
 It's a great distraction from some of my most common anxiety triggers.

-Standing tall with your feet hips-width distance apart, shift your weight to your right leg.
+- Standing tall with your feet hips-width apart, shift your weight to your right leg.
 Bend your left knee, and place the sole of your left foot into your inner right thigh or just below the knee, with your toes pointing toward the floor.

 Warrior III (Virabhadrasana III)

-- Shift your left foot about 45 degrees so that its at an angle toward to upper left side of the mat.
+- Shift your left foot about 45 degrees so that it's at an angle toward to upper left side of the mat.
 Align your pelvis and torso with your right foot and bend your right knee, keeping both feet planted on the mat.

-- Straighten your right leg and shift your gaze toward the ground a few feet in front of you and hold for 2-3 breaths.
+- Straighten your right leg and shift your gaze toward the ground a few feet in front of you and hold for 2 to 3 breaths.
 Slowly lower your leg back to the floor and repeat on the other side.

 Headstand is one of my favorite poses to practice, especially during my most anxious times.
-It reverses the blood flow in your body, causing you to focus more attention on your breath, rather than your anxiety or discomfort.
+It reverses the blood flow in your body, causing you to focus more attention on your breath rather than your anxiety or discomfort.
 By focusing your awareness on your body's place in space, you begin to evoke calmness and contentment.

 When we increase and stimulate blood flow to our head, one main benefit is the detoxification of our adrenals, which is known to contribute to a decrease in depression as well.

-- Tuck your toes and lift your hips high, walking your feet in as closer to your elbows.
-Engage your abdominal muscles, press your forearms onto the mat lifting out of your shoulders and slowly lifting one leg off the ground.
+- Tuck your toes and lift your hips high, walking your feet in close to your elbows.
+Engage your abdominal muscles, press your forearms onto the mat lifting out of your shoulders, and slowly lift one leg off the ground.
 You can practice lifting one leg and then the other until you feel steady.

 - You can practice near a wall to support you if you're new to headstand.
-Keep your gaze fixed and old for 5-6 breaths (or longer if you desire).
+Keep your gaze fixed and hold for 5 to 6 breaths (or longer if you desire).

-When you're ready, lower your feet down one at a time and bring your knees to the mat.
-Rest in Child's Pose for 3 breaths.
+- When you're ready, lower your feet down one at a time and bring your knees to the mat.
+Rest in child's pose for 3 breaths.

 Legs Up The Wall Pose (Viparita Karani)

-This pose can be performed anywhere a wall is present, however I strongly recommend finding a place of comfort, silence and serenity to really enjoy the full benefits.
+This pose can be performed anywhere a wall is present; however, I strongly recommend finding a place of comfort, silence, and serenity to really enjoy the full benefits.
 You can place a pillow or blanket under your lumbar spine to relieve any lower back pressure as well.

 - Allow yourself to close your eyes and relax.
 Stay in this pose for 10 minutes or longer if needed.
 When you're ready to come out, swing your legs to the left or right of your body.